Buffalo Sabres: Adams/Northeast Division rivalries (1981–1996)

-The black and red era (1996–2006)
+Final trip and ownership turnover (1996–2005)

 Ted Nolan and the Sabres rebounded in 1996–97, their first at Marine Midland Arena, by winning their first division title in 16 years, with Nolan winning the Jack Adams Award as the NHL's top coach, Dominik Hasek winning both the Hart and Vezina Trophies (the first goaltender to do so since Montreal's Jacques Plante in 1962), Michael Peca taking home the Frank J. Selke Trophy as the best defensive forward in the NHL and general manager John Muckler honored as Executive of the Year.
+The team also acquired Miroslav Satan in a trade with the Edmonton Oilers.

-However, the regular-season success was overshadowed by what had taken place during the playoffs.
+However, the regular season success was overshadowed by what had taken place during the playoffs.
 Tensions between Nolan and Hasek had been high for most of the season.
-After being scored upon in Game 3 of the first round against the Ottawa Senators, Hasek left the game, forcing backup Steve Shields to step in.
+After being scored upon in game three of the first round against the Ottawa Senators, Hasek left the game, forcing backup Steve Shields to step in.
 Hasek claimed he felt his knee pop, and the team doctor pronounced him day-to-day.
-The Buffalo News columnist Jim Kelley wrote a column that night for the next day's newspaper that detailed the day's events, which irked Hasek.
-After the Senators won Game 5, Hasek came out of the Sabres' training room and attacked Kelley, tearing his shirt.
+The Buffalo News columnist Jim Kelley wrote a column that night for the next day's newspaper questioning the severity of the injury, which irked Hasek.
+After the Senators won game five, Hasek came out of the Sabres' training room and attacked Kelley, tearing his shirt.
 Despite the fact Hasek issued an apology, things went downhill after the incident.
-Shields starred as the Sabres rallied to win the series against Ottawa.
-But before the next series against the Philadelphia Flyers, the NHL announced Hasek had been suspended for three games, with the Sabres informing the NHL Hasek was healthy (Hasek most likely would not have been suspended had he not been cleared to play).
-Set to return in Game 4 with the Sabres down by three games to none, Hasek told the Sabres' coaching staff he felt a twinge in his knee and left the ice after the pre-game skate.
-Shields turned in another season-saving performance as Buffalo staved off elimination with a win in overtime.
-Again before Game 5, Hasek declared himself unfit to play and Buffalo lost 6–3 and the series.
+Shields started as the Sabres goaltender for the remainder of the series as the team rallied to defeat Ottawa.
+However, before the next series against the Philadelphia Flyers, the NHL announced Hasek had been suspended for three games, with the Sabres informing the NHL Hasek was healthy.
+Set to return in game four with the Sabres down by three games to none, Hasek told the Sabres' coaching staff he felt a twinge in his knee and left the ice after the pre-game skate.
+Although the Sabres staved off elimination in game four, they lost in game five.